Joseph Koerner: Career

-Koerner used his characteristic technique most extensively in the opening chapters of his first art history book, Caspar David Friedrich and the Subject of Landscape (1990, Winner of the 1992 Mitchell Prize), written while the author was a Junior Fellow at Harvard's Society of Fellows.
-During this period, Koerner was a member of the research group Poetik und Hermeneutik in Konstanz in its later phase, 1987–1994, writing on the themes of festival and contingency, or accident.
-He is currently a member of the Krupp Reimers Forschungsgruppe.
+Koerner developed his characteristic technique most extensively in the opening chapters of his first art history book, Caspar David Friedrich and the Subject of Landscape (1990, Winner of the 1992 Mitchell Prize), written while the author was a Junior Fellow at Harvard's Society of Fellows.
+At Berkeley, Koerner began an association with the journal RES: Anthropology and Aesthetics, where he published numerous articles and editorials and served (since 1990) as the Associate Editor.
+During this period, Koerner was also a member of the research group Poetik und Hermeneutik in Konstanz in its later phase, 1987–1994, writing on the themes of festival and contingency, or accident.

 Caspar David Friedrich and the Subject of Landscape became the third volume of Koerner's trilogy on German art.
-The first volume, The Moment of Self-Portraiture in German Renaissance Art (1993), studied Albrecht Dürer’s self-portraits and their distortion by Dürer’s disciple, Hans Baldung Grien.
+The first volume, The Moment of Self-Portraiture in German Renaissance Art (1993), studied Albrecht Dürer’s self-portraits and their distortion by Dürer's disciple, Hans Baldung Grien.
 The second volume, The Reformation of the Image (2004), focussed on works by Lucas Cranach, and treated Protestant iconoclasm and its aftermath in painting and architecture.
-Among its claims was that, prior to Protestantism, Christian art had iconoclasm built into it, most centrally in the image of the ruined Christ as crossed-out God.
+Among its claims was that, prior to Protestantism, Christian art already had iconoclasm built into it, most centrally in the image of the ruined Christ as hidden God.
 While writing the latter book, Koerner collaborated with Bruno Latour and Peter Weibel on the 2002 exhibition "Iconoclash" at the ZKM in Karlsruhe.
 Subsequently, he curated "Earth Tidings," a collaboration between the ZKM and the Staatliche Kunsthalle Karlsruhe, in conjunction with Latour and Weibel's 2020-21 exhibition "Critical Zones."
 He also was a contributing curator to ZKM's exhibitions "Making Things Public" (2005) and "Reset Modernity" (2016).

 Koerner has also curated exhibitions of his father's work, including a 1997 retrospective at the Austrian National Gallery.
-In the 1990s, he was a frequent contributor to the Frankfurter Allgemeine Zeitung and The New Republic.
-He has published book and exhibition reviews in The New York Review of Books and creative non-fiction in Granta Magazine, anthologized (2020) in The Best American Essays.
+Work on his father's art prompted an autobiographical turn, first exemplified in lectures delivered widely in the mid-1990s and captured in video "The Family Portrait".
+In these texts, Koerner explored a large portrait of him by his father in which the artwork's creator is discovered to be neither the artist nor the sitter but a loss preceding both.
+In the 1990s, Koeerner was a frequent contributor to the Frankfurter Allgemeine Zeitung and The New Republic.
+He has published book and exhibition reviews in The New York Review of Books and autobiographical non-fiction in Granta Magazine, anthologized (2020) in The Best American Essays.
 He has also written and taught on modern and contemporary artists, including Lucian Freud, Francesco Clemente, Vivienne Koorland, Luc Tuymans, and, most extensively, William Kentridge.
+He has also published over seventy scholarly articles, including in Critical Inquiry, Representations, October (journal), Word & Image, and The Art Bulletin, where he was Book Review Editor in the early 1990s.